remotal-io/webscrapper-free/README.md

     - Parameters for URLs can be static or dynamic by getting them from your server right before scrapping a page.
     - Using a switch, you can decide to automatically send the data to your server after each iteration of scrapper.js.
     - In the left panel, you can now schedule your projects to run at different interval automatically
-    - Clicking on the [RUN ON  ALL URLS....] button, will now run scrapper.js in a seperate tab, and  automatically close it at the end.
+    - Clicking on the [RUN ON  ALL URLS....] button, will now run scrapper.js in a separate tab, and  automatically close it at the end.
-    - Using rws.manualActionRequired("..."), will now open in a seperate tab.
+    - Using rws.manualActionRequired("..."), will now open in a separate tab.

 # Documentation